 - Homemaker services: Assisting with IADL’s like house cleaning, shopping, or meal preparation.

-- Personal care services: Assisting with ADL’s like bathing, dressing, toileting, exercise, or any other personal care task
+- Personal Care services: Assisting with ADL’s like bathing, dressing, toileting, exercise, or any other personal care tasks

 Skilled Home Health Care

 Talem Home Care does not provide these services in any of our offices.
 However, we do partner with many fantastic skilled home health agencies and we can help you find the agency of your choice.
 They provide services that require the skill of a clinician to oversee the care.
 These clinicians can be nurses, physical therapists, occupational therapist, or certified nursing assistants.
 They can help with wound care, injections, therapy, and other medical needs.
 In most cases, this level of care is paid for by Medicare.

 ADL's & IADL’s